Dexaran/EOS-security-standards/Contributing.md

 Please, follow this guidelines when contributing to EOS security standards.
 This will help us to keep the workflow simple and clear.

+Our main goal is to make EOS ecosystem safer.
+We can help the project to establish a healthy development environment by documenting real events and drawing conclusions as well as analysing theoretical attack vectors and important security concerns.
+Anyones' contribution is always welcome.

+Let's help the smart-contract ecosystem to become better than it was before.

 I want to note that all members of the community are allowed:

 - submit a hack of a DApp that occurs in the past if it does not exist in the [archived_hacks](https://github.com/Dexaran/EOS-security-standards/tree/master/archived_hacks) yet.
 Use PULL REQUEST